 These delicious blueberry cinnamon rolls make the perfect breakfast bake and by using crescent dough, it’s a no-fuss recipe!
 The warm rolls have a cinnamon and blueberry layer and are topped with homemade cream cheese frosting!
 From start to finish, they are ready in just 40 minutes!

 I love that by adding jam and blueberries we easily transformed a classic cinnamon roll recipe into one that is totally different!
 I know many like making their dough from scratch, you know using the instant yeast, waiting on the second rise, and all that jazz.
 But around here, most of the time we like quick and easy.
-Next time I may try my hand at homemade dough!
-It is true I recently made Dutch oven bread and a loaf of sourdough just for the heck of it!
+For holidays and special occasions, I love to use my granny’s homemade sweet dinner roll dough and turn that into cinnamon rolls!
+Bread products are a favorite around here – we love a quick loaf of Dutch oven bread and I try to keep sourdough bread starter on hand year round.

-To use up the rest of your blueberries try these easy recipes: Blueberry french toast casserole, blueberry lemon bread, Chantilly cake, or blueberry lemon blondies.
-If you want to serve these rolls during brunch, they go great with my Danish breakfast bread, breakfast sliders, babka buns, or pull-apart gorilla bread.
+If you want to serve these rolls during brunch, they go great with my raspberry cream cheese Danish breakfast braid, sausage egg and cheese breakfast sliders, chocolate hazelnut babka buns, or pull-apart gorilla bread.

 - crescent roll sheets – it’s much easier to use the sheets of dough, but if you can’t find these, go with the crescent rolls and pinch the seams.